-A dog bite or other animal attack is a traumatic experience.
+Animal attacks are a traumatic experience.
 The victim might suffer disfiguring scarring, permanent nerve damage, infection, pain and suffering, anxiety and psychological distress.
-If you or your child was attacked by a dangerous dog, who will pay for your treatment?
+If you or your child were attacked by a dangerous dog, who will pay for your treatment?

-At the law office of Gregory S. Young Co., LPA, we have a long-standing reputation for effectively representing the interests of accident victims who suffer serious injuries due to the negligence of others.
-We know Kentucky and Ohio dog bite laws and how to protect your right to financial recovery after you have been injured.
-When you come to our law firm, you can count on receiving personal attention by our lawyers who have experience specifically handling dog bite and animal attack cases.
-While you will benefit from a law firm with the resources of dozens of employees who are concerned about your interests, you can expect that Greg Young, Michele Young and their associates will always be easily accessible to meet your needs.
+At Gregory S. Young Co., LPA we have a long-standing reputation for effectively representing the interests of accident victims who suffer serious injuries due to the negligence of others.
+We know Kentucky and Ohio dog bite laws and how to protect your right to financial recovery for your injury losses.
+When you come to our law firm, you can count on receiving personal attention by our lawyers who have experience specifically with these cases.

 - Chases and knocks a person down